 HIS is such a second home to Christy that she has been known to pull out her house key to get in the front door of the school!
 Originally from Dartmouth, Christy also spent some time in Connecticut, working at a therapeutic boarding school for children with special needs.
 It was there that she realized that teaching was her calling and, since 2008, has been teaching elementary school at HIS.
 Christy also heads up the school’s running clubs and in her free time, volunteers with the Girl Guides of Canada.

 BSc (Dalhousie University, Halifax, NS), BEd (Memorial University, St. John's NL), MEd (University of New Brunswick, Fredericton, NB)

 Originally from Halifax, “Heather D” joined our school in 2017.
-Since 2011, her teaching experience has include service in remote areas of Canada, distance learning for with a dispersed student group, and most subject areas.
+Since 2011, her teaching experience has included service in remote areas of Canada, distance learning with a dispersed student group, and most subject areas.
 She loves to learn and finds both the process and the possibilities thrilling.
-A deeply satisfying experience as a part-time ESL instructor during Heather’s university years pointed Heather toward a teaching career.
+A deeply satisfying experience as a part-time EAL instructor during Heather’s university years pointed Heather toward a teaching career.
 She values her involvement in a community of learners and teaching remains her favourite way to contribute to the well-being of others.